mitre/tmnt/docs/source/installing/installation.rst

 Once Conda is installed, install a new environment for TMNT as follows::

-  conda create --name TMNT -c conda-forge python=3 pip numpy==1.17.0
+  conda create --name TMNT python=3.8 --no-default-packages

 In some cases, the conda-forge versions may run into SSL timeouts.
 If the above command returns a HTTP 000 CONNECTION FAILED message, it is suggested